Former Stitch Fix COO Julie Bornstein just took the wraps off her app-only e-commerce startup, The Yes – TechCrunch

 TC: How has this current reality altered your plans?
 Launching during a pandemic isn’t what you’re imagining, obviously.

 JB: No, it is not.
 I don’t know that any of us could have possibly.
 We did delay our launch; we were originally launching in March, and once COVID hit, we needed to make sure we could see straight and understand the impact.
-I think as time has passed, we have felt more and more compelled to get out there to help our brands, all of whom are feeling the impact of the retail stores closing, or orders being cancelled by their retail partners.
+I think as time has passed, we have felt more and more compelled to get out there to help our brands, all of whom are feeling the impact of the retail stores closing, or orders being canceled by their retail partners.
 They’re all businesses and many of them small businesses, so we want to help them.

 It’s also an interesting time because we all need a little bit of levity and escape.
 And the app really is a fun escape.